swarup-rj/swarup-rj12.github.io/_posts/2019-05-05-machine-learning-basics.md

 1. _Attributes/Features_: a property of an instance that may be used to determine its classification.
 E.g. the petal and sepal length and width.
 2. _Target Variable_: the variable that is or should be the output.E.g. the 3 flower species.

+N.B. if the desired output consists of one or more continuous variables, then the task is called regression.
+An example of a regression problem would be the prediction of the length of a salmon as a function of its age and weight.

 #### Import python packages for the classification algorithms
 ```python
 from sklearn.linear_model import LogisticRegression  # Logistic Regression algorithm